briangeis/cisco-enterprise-network/README.md

 ### 1.1 Network Purpose and Scope

-This repository presents the design and implementation of an enterprise-grade network built using Cisco networking and security technologies.
-Constructed in GNS3, the network demonstrates a layered, secure, and scalable architecture that integrates core routing, switching, VLAN segmentation, redundancy, security policy enforcement, and remote connectivity via site-to-site VPN.
+This repository presents more than a collection of configured devices: it demonstrates enterprise-grade network architecture built for scale, security, and resilience.
+The implementation employs VLAN segmentation with EtherChannel for resilient switching, leverages OSPF and HSRP for redundant routing paths, and integrates ASA firewalls with ACLs and VPN tunnels to enforce defense-in-depth security.
+These integrated technologies, validated through automated testing and presented with comprehensive documentation, create an infrastructure designed to support critical business operations.

-Developed through a combination of real-world experience, CCNA coursework, self-study, and hands-on experimentation with Cisco IOS and ASA platforms, this project serves to showcase my ability to design, configure, and document a complex network environment in alignment with industry best practices.
+Developed through a combination of real-world experience, formal CCNA curriculum through Cisco Networking Academy, self-study, and hands-on experimentation with Cisco IOS and ASA platforms, this project showcases my ability to design, configure, and document enterprise network infrastructure in alignment with industry best practices.

 This repository is intended for technical professionals and hiring managers seeking to evaluate my practical understanding of enterprise networking and security principles.
-I invite you to explore the implementation details that follow, which reflect both my technical proficiency and my commitment to clean, structured network design.
+I invite you to explore the implementation details that follow, which reflect both my networking expertise and my approach to engineering production-ready infrastructure.

 ### 1.2 Technologies and Skills Demonstrated